Quantifying & Modeling Multimodal Interactions: An Information Decomposition Framework: Evaluation and Applications of in Multimodal Learning

-\textbf{Results on QA}: We observe consistently high synergy values as shown in Table~\ref{tab:datasets_qa}.
-This is consistent with prior work studying how these datasets were balanced (e.g., \textsc{VQA 2.0} having different images for the same question such that the answer can only be obtained through synergy)~\cite{goyal2017making} and that models trained on these datasets require non-additive interactions~\cite{hessel2020emap}.
+\textbf{Results on QA}: We observe very high synergy values as shown in Table~\ref{tab:datasets_small} consistent with prior work studying how these datasets were balanced (e.g., \textsc{VQA 2.0} having different images for the same question such that the answer can only be obtained through synergy)~\cite{goyal2017making} and that models trained on these datasets require non-additive interactions~\cite{hessel2020emap}. \textsc{CLEVR} has a higher proportion of synergy than \textsc{VQA 2.0} ($83\%$ versus $75\%$): indeed, \textsc{CLEVR} is a more balanced dataset where the answer strictly depends on both the question and image with a lower likelihood of unimodal biases.